-Following Requirement 3.4 repositories and their users have the possibility to add any additional components (as an example for schemas and binary support documentation) either as extensions to the whole Information Package or into a specific representation.
+Following Requirement 3.5 repositories and their users have the possibility to add any additional components (as an example for schemas and binary support documentation) either as extensions to the whole Information Package or into a specific representation.

-This common structure MUST be followed throughout all specific physical implementations of the Common Specification.
+This common structure MUST be followed throughout all specific physical implementations of the CS IP.

-Requirement 3.6: A Common Specification Information Package MUST be implemented by one and only one implementation at any point in time.
+Requirement 3.7: A CS IP Information Package MUST be implemented by one and only one implementation at any point in time.

 The conceptual structure presented above can be implemented in various ways – for example the components might be defined by accompanying package metadata or explicitly through a physical structure.
 However, it is not reasonable to have multiple (competing) implementations available at once as this would lead to unnecessary complexity in developing interoperable tools for creating, processing and managing Information Packages.